Exploring Complementary Technology for Omni-Channel Strategies

 - Research more specific product information.

-- Price verification which leads to opportunities for cross-selling.
+- Price verification leads to opportunities for cross-selling.

-- Selection tools, e.g. finding the right tail light for the 2013 Ford F150 truck.
+- Selection tools, e.g. finding the right tail light for their Ford F150 truck.

 - Loyalty program enrollment or checking “rewards” balance.